kytschi/dumb-dog/README.md

 Next point your webserver to the `public` folder of Dumb Dog where the `index.php` is located.

+Make sure that the `public/website/files` folder has permission to write to by your webserver's user.
+This folder is used to store any files you upload via Dumb Dog.

 That's it, now you can access Dumb Dog via whatever url you've setup for the project by adding `/dumb-dog` to the url.

 Default login is username `dumbdog` and password is `woofwoof`.